hrithiqball/hrithiqball/README.md

 ### About Me

 I am able to develop website apps, cross platform mobile apps, services.
-I try to write the cleanest and best practice code and documentation for my team and myself.
+I try to write the cleanest and best practice code including git conventional and documentation for my team and myself.
 I am able to work in a team and also independently.
 I am able to learn new technologies and adapt to new environments quickly.
 I really love the idea of automation from writing clean code, going to semantic release, automatic testing, and deployment by containerising the app and host it in cloud.
 I also believe that migrating to newer technology is definitely worth the resources and time.

 In terms of framework or language, just toss me anything and i will be able to grasp it in 2 weeks top.
 I am a highly motivated person and i love to learn new things.
 In short terms, i am a fast learner lol.